Hungry Healthy Happy

 Five: Cook for 15 minutes.
 Once cooked, transfer to a wire rack and allow to cool.

-What to serve with Mini Pumpkin Pies
+What to Serve with Mini Pumpkin Pies

 These are perfect just as they are.
 A nice breakfast or snack, but you can also have them warm as a dessert.
 Serve them with some really good quality vanilla ice cream or clotted cream.
 Custard is also delicious over them.

 We like to add a sprinkling of icing sugar on top for presentation (and a little extra sweetness).
-However, you could mix the icing sugar with a little water, or even a little lemon juice, to make it in to an icing and then drizzle that over the pies.
+However, you could mix the icing sugar with a little water, or even a little lemon juice, to make it into an icing and then drizzle that over the pies.
 A drizzle of caramel sauce is also amazing on these.

 If you are looking for a hot drink to have this with as a bit of an afternoon pick-me-up, then why not try our Chai Tea Latte, Cinnamon Coffee or Slow Cooker Hot Chocolate?